30.0 kWhUseable Battery

 For example: sustaining high speeds in cold weather could result in a range of around 75 mi.
 However, driving at low speeds in mild weather will increase the range to around 165 mi.

 Rapid charging is possible through a CHAdeMO connection.
-The maximum rapid charge power is 100 kW, which charges the battery from 10% to 80% in around 15 minutes.
+The maximum rapid charge power is 100 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 80 kW.
+This charges the battery from 10% to 80% in around 20 minutes.
 A rapid charge like this will add about 75 miles of range.

 The combined (motorway and city) energy consumption of the Kia Soul EV is about 270 Wh per mile.
 By comparison, this energy consumption is the equivalent of a fuel consumption of 148 mpg in a traditional petrol car.